dask/dask/docs/source/10-minutes-to-dask.rst

 Dask is lazily evaluated.
 The result from a computation isn't computed until you ask for it.
 Instead, a Dask task graph for the computation is produced.

-Anytime you have a Dask object and you want to get the result.
-You can call compute:
+Anytime you have a Dask object and you want to get the result, call ``compute``:

 .. tabs::